tubemogul/puppet-aptly/README.markdown

 ## Overview

-This module installs the [aptly](www.aptly.info) Deb package repository manager and configures it.
+This module installs the [aptly](www.aptly.info) Debian packages repository manager and configures it.

 Need help of want a new feature?
-File an issue on our github repository: https://github.com/tubemogul/puppet-maxscale/issues
+File an issue on our github repository: https://github.com/tubemogul/puppet-aptly/issues

 ## Module Description

-What is this module capable to do?
+What is this module capable of doing?

  * Install the aptly package in a specific version (or just the latest available)
  * Manage a specific user and group (with their corresponding fixed uid/gid) dedicated to the service